aymuos15/nnClassification/docs/user-guides/advanced-training.md

 # Advanced Training Guide

-Comprehensive guide to specialized trainers for advanced use cases including mixed precision, multi-GPU, and differential privacy training.
+Use this reference after you are comfortable with the baseline loop in **[Workflow Step 6](../workflow.md#step-6-train-across-folds)**.
+It focuses on specialised trainers—mixed precision, multi-GPU, and differential privacy—without repeating the core workflow steps.

 ---